nvanhell/MacroSim/README.md

 ## Description

 This project is an attempt at simulating a dynamic multi-period macroeconomy based on microeconomic behaviour and a simple life-cycle model.
-Two independent economies are simulated side-by-side to allow for comparisons between the two economies when parameters or policies are changed.
-There are many goods (the specific number of goods may be set during initialization) where one market exists per good.
-Consumers demand goods, and firms supply them.
-Firms demand labour (supplied by households) and capital (not currently implemented).
-Moreover, a government exists which can implement various policies.
+Two independent economies are simulated side-by-side to allow for comparisons between the two when parameters or policies are changed.
+The simulation is generalized and supports any number of consumption goods and any number of firms per market.
+The general idea behind the economy is simply that goods are demanded by households and then produced by firms.
+Firms then demand homogeneous labour and capital which allow them to produce goods in the first place.
+Various governmental policies can be implemented, such as various taxes and/or a minimum wage.

 ## Roadmap